northeastnebraskanetworkconsortium/Bind-LECert2ScreenConnect/README.md

 ## Notes
 This script does create a PFX and stores it in the `C:\certs\` folder.
 This script, however, does not delete any PFX file.
 Additionally, the log file created will grow indefinitely and may need to be pruned or deleted over time.
 This will be a manual task as the script does not address it.

+The script has not been tested on systems with multiple SSL certificates issued by Certbot and may potentially not work correctly if more than one certificate has been issued for that machine.